PeterSchuld/UCSanDiego_MicroMasters_DataScience-MachineLearningFundamentals/README.md

 # UC San Diego MicroMasters Data Science Machine Learning Fundamentals
-DES 220 "Machine Learning Fundamentals" (Spring 2019) by Sanjoy Dasgupta, Professor of Computer Science and Engineering.
+DSE220x "Machine Learning Fundamentals" (Spring 2019) by Sanjoy Dasgupta, Professor of Computer Science and Engineering.
 Understand machine learning's role in data-driven modeling, prediction, and decision-making.
 Part 3 in the »Data Science« MicroMasters®, completed 01-Sep-2019

 About this course: